 For homeowners, solar is often the biggest investment made apart from buying your home.
 Understanding how your solar monitoring system works helps you to make sure you get all the benefits from that investment.

-When you make the switch to solar with a professional solar installer like Purelight Power, your solar energy system is connected to a monitoring app that you can access right on your phone or tablet.
-That system allows you to see what’s going on with your solar panels at any time, so you can head off any issues.
+When you make the switch to solar with a professional solar installer like Purelight Power in Montana, your solar monitoring that’s connected to your panels is an app that you can access right on your phone or tablet.
+You can see what’s going on with your solar panels at any time.

 Thankfully, most of the time solar is pretty low maintenance.
 Unlike wind or hydro, there aren’t moving parts that are more likely to break.
 But like any technology, it’s good to understand what your system is doing.

 So how does your solar monitoring app work?

 Monitoring Solar in Montana Right From Your Phone

 While few of us are ever excited to read a “how to” manual, in this case it’s worth it.
 In the next few short paragraphs, we’ll show you how to find information within the app, so that you can see the power your panels are generating, and troubleshoot any issues that might come up.

 As a member of the Purelight family, you’ll have one of two monitoring apps installed alongside your solar panels: AP Systems or Hoymiles.
 Both apps work the same way, and connect to your phone or tablet to give you an easy to understand view of the energy your system is producing.
 Both apps also alert our Customer Support team of any issues that need the attention of our tech team.